Union (American Civil War): Tariffs

-Secretary Chase, though a long-time free-trader, worked with Morrill to pass a second tariff bill in summer 1861, raising rates another 10 points in order to generate more revenues.
+Secretary Chase, though a long-time free-trader, worked with Morrill to pass a second tariff bill in the summer of 1861, raising rates another 10 points in order to generate more revenues.
 These subsequent bills were primarily revenue driven to meet the war's needs, though they enjoyed the support of protectionists such as Carey, who again assisted Morrill in the bill's drafting.
 The Morrill Tariff of 1861 was designed to raise revenue.
 The tariff act of 1862 served not only to raise revenue but also to encourage the establishment of factories free from British competition by taxing British imports.
 Furthermore, it protected American factory workers from low paid European workers, and as a major bonus attracted tens of thousands of those Europeans to immigrate to America for high wage factory and craftsman jobs.

 Customs revenue from tariffs totaled $345 million from 1861 through 1865 or 43% of all federal tax revenue.
+The Confederacy was denied this source of revenue by the Union blockade.

 Land grants

-The U.S. government owned vast amounts of good land (mostly from the Louisiana Purchase of 1803 and the Oregon Treaty with Britain in 1846).
+The U.S. government owned vast amounts of fertile land (mostly from the Louisiana Purchase of 1803 and the Oregon Treaty with Britain in 1846).
 The challenge was to make the land useful to people and to provide the economic basis for the wealth that would pay off the war debt.
 Land grants went to railroad construction companies to open up the western plains and link up to California.
 Together with the free lands provided farmers by the Homestead Law the low-cost farm lands provided by the land grants sped up the expansion of commercial agriculture in the West.

 The 1862 Homestead Act opened up the public domain lands for free.
 Land grants to the railroads meant they could sell tracts for family farms (80 to 200 acres) at low prices with extended credit.
 In addition the government sponsored fresh information, scientific methods and the latest techniques through the newly established Department of Agriculture and the Morrill Land Grant College Act.